cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 ```

 When we write `let x = self.owner;`, we access a variable of type `StorageBase` that represents the base location of the `owner` variable in the contract's storage.
-From this base address, we can get either get pointers to the struct's fields (like `name` or `address`), or a pointer to the struct itself.
+From this base address, we can either get pointers to the struct's fields (like `name` or `address`) or a pointer to the struct itself.
 On these pointers, we can call `read` and `write`, defined in the `Store` trait, to read and write the values pointed to.

-Of course, all of this is transparent to us.
+Of course, all of this is transparent to the developer.
 We can read and write to the struct's fields as if we were accessing regular variables, but the compiler translates these accesses into the appropriate `StoragePointer` manipulations under the hood.

 For storage mappings, the process is similar, except that we introduce an intermediate type, `StoragePath`.
 A `StoragePath` is a chain of storage nodes and struct fields that form a path to a specific storage slot.
 For example, to access a value contained in a `Map<ContractAddress, u128>`, the process would be the following: